Racial views of Donald Trump: First 2020 presidential debate

 NPR journalist William Brangham spoke with Janai Nelson of the NAACP Legal Defense and Educational Fund and Kathleen Belew, a historian at the University of Chicago who studies the white power movement in America.
 Belew noted that the white power movement took his words to mean "stand by for further action," as evidenced by the fact that his words had now been incorporated into their logo design.
 Nelson commented, "What we witnessed last night was the president of the United States, with all the country and all the world watching, stand in solidarity with white supremacy.
 And, unlike his previous comments, this time, he spoke directly to them.
 He told them to stand back and stand by."

-Post-presidency
+Inter-presidency and 2024 campaign

 Truth Social posts

 In October 2022, Trump made a post on his social media website Truth Social attacking Mitch McConnell and his Taiwanese wife, Elaine Chao, calling her "China loving wife, Coco Chow".
 Chao served under the Trump administration as Secretary of Transportation and has been an American citizen for over 50 years.
-After the 2022 midterms, Trump made a post on Truth Social attacking Virginia's Republican governor Glenn Youngkin and deliberately misspelled his named as "Young Kin" and said "Sounds Chinese, doesn't it?".
+After the 2022 midterms, Trump made a post on Truth Social attacking Virginia's Republican governor Glenn Youngkin and deliberately misspelled his name as "Young Kin" and said "Sounds Chinese, doesn't it?".
 His comments were described as racist by some, including Maryland's Republican governor Larry Hogan.
 In another post a few days later, he again used the nickname Coco Chow to refer to McConnell's wife.